pyjanitor-devs/pyjanitor/CONTRIBUTING.rst

 Code Pattern Guidelines
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Let's continue using the same code example from above.
-And now we focus on the code patterns:
+Let's continue using the same code example and shift our focus to the code patterns:

 .. code-block:: python
    :linenos: